 Give yourself short breaks during the day.
 Scheduled session breaks or meal breaks can be used for networking or for a few minutes to yourself.

-The point is, plan ahead for what you know is a need.
+The point is, plan ahead as you would for any need.

 Action Point: Make yourself available.